 Producer Pandro S. Berman must have left the team of Albert Hackett and Frances Goodrich alone, because their screenplay is perfect.
 The writers of It’s a Wonderful Life herein provide the template for the family sitcoms of the 1950s.
 Of course it’s idyllic: the Banks family enjoys peace and prosperity, even if the head of the family worries about being fleeced.
 The main joke is watching Spencer Tracy gripe and sweat and suffer and wilt as the costs mount for this ‘little wedding.’
 With the rise of a healthy middle class in the 1950s, average folk could afford to splurge at least a little on the big day.
 A lot of the movie is spent in shock at the price tags for all the things that go into a wedding… yet it’s in no way a social statement, or a criticism of so-called bourgeois values.
 As George Bailey might say, us bourgeois folk looking out for ourselves in a normal selfish way, do our share of the living and working and dying in the world.
 Spencer Tracy and Elizabeth Taylor are so good in the movie that their entire star-persona package of associations doesn’t matter.
 Well, almost.
 With this movie and the next year’s A Place in the Sun, Liz Taylor became a real adult movie goddess, a presence so powerful that most of America fell in love with her.

 An ‘average wedding’ is seen from the viewpoint of a reluctant father of the bride.
 Lawyer Stanley Banks (Spencer Tracy) is unprepared when his gorgeous daughter Kay (Elizabeth Taylor) lets the news drop that she’s marrying young businessman Buckley Dunstan (Don Taylor).
 Banks’ possessive-protective instincts come out, and he’s upset enough to throw mini-tantrums and embarrass himself before his prospective son-in-law and their parents.
 Ellie Banks (Joan Bennett) tries to keep her emotional spouse on an even keel.
-The purchases, rentals, and other arrangements for a large church event and a reception for a crowd far too big for their home drive Stanley to exasperation: he thought he was going to be paying for ‘a little wedding’ but everything gets immediately out of hand.
+The purchases, rentals, and other arrangements for a large church event and a reception for a crowd far too big for their home drive Stanley to exasperation: he thought he was going to be paying for ‘a little wedding’ but everything gets out of hand.
 He weathers the indignities and general chaos as well as can be expected, missing the engagement party because he has to play bartender, and suffering through a wedding rehearsal that rehearses nothing.
 Helpless to change the course of events, Stanley believes that he’s a victim and the only reasonable person in the family.
-As the big day nears, he’s is surprised to find out how emotional he is becoming … he has a nightmare, and he feels pangs of pain at the thought of his daughter leaving.
+As the big day nears, he’s surprised to find out how emotional he is becoming … he has a nightmare, and he feels pangs of pain at the thought of his daughter leaving.

 The writers aren’t afraid to give Taylor’s Kay a slightly bratty quality; she’s twisted her father around her finger and sees nothing wrong with patronizing him, even though she’s usually in the right.
 The gem in the movie is Joan Bennett, who changed from femme fatales to mother roles exactly one film earlier in The Reckless Moment, a noir about a mother covering up a daughter’s crime.
 Ellie Banks at first seems happy to have the wedding just for the thrill of spending money.
-But as Bennett demonstrates, Ellie knows her husband well and tries to be calming influence.
+But as Bennett demonstrates, Ellie knows her husband well and tries to be a calming influence.
 And she knows that Dad wants the best for his baby girl anyway.

 Father of the Bride is distinguished from the average MGM ‘family values’ film in that there are no fatuous speeches promoting said values, especially from unlikely sources.
 Unlike Andy Hardy, teenaged sons are often the last to voice such sentiments.
 The heartwarming material, as when father and daughter meet in the kitchen in the middle of the night, to finally have a real talk, are natural and unforced.
 When Stanley’s imagination runs amuck worrying that Buckley might be anybody — the ‘put a bullet in the back of her neck’ speech — it’s hilarious but also indicative of the noir influence: for several years mainstream movies had been reveling in psychotic, sadistic murder, with old ladies being pushed down stairs, etc..
-And today’s noir fans will have fun comparing Joan Bennett’s hausfrau with the unhappy noir dames she did so well, in Scarlet Street and Hollow Triumph.
+Today’s noir fans will have fun comparing Joan Bennett’s hausfrau with the unhappy noir dames she did so well, in Scarlet Street and Hollow Triumph.
 Rusty Tamblyn was a borderline unknown then, but made his mark in the opening of the classic noir Gun Crazy.
 When Stanley worries that Buckley might have ‘another wife stashed someplace,’ fans of noir will remember that future director Don Taylor already has a devoted wife, back in The Naked City.

 Fans of noir cinematography won’t see John Alton doing much more than standard high-key MGM lighting until Stanley’s dream sequence, an expressionist nightmare that proves how closely related are comedy and horror.
 The effect only has to be sustained for one scene, but Stanley’s dream of being bogged down in quicksand in the church, with the wedding guests staring at him like ghouls and Kay screaming in shock, is one of the funniest scenes of its kind.
 Because we’ve all had dreams of social horror, with our clothes falling apart in public, the scene has an unexpected power.
 It also counteracts any urge the film has in the direction of cloying sentimentality.
 This is hip, especially so for Minnelli.
 He was apparently so impressed that Alton got the job to do the studio’s biggest picture of the year, An American in Paris.